fbpx

 Peppermint is a sun-loving perennial herb that thrives in rich, moist soil.
 Like its mint relatives, peppermint is an exceedingly vigorous plant that should be constrained to a planter pot whenever possible.
 It’s not uncommon for peppermint runners to eventually escape their pot if not harvested often!

-Chervil - grow in herb garden from seed
+chervil - grow in herb garden from seed

 10. Chervil